JeffersonLab/ceInstall/README.md

 ## Installation Troubleshooting

+### Check which libraries are installed / not installed
 `module test` can be used to check if the libraries are installed.
 For example:

 - `module test sim/2.4`